Why is the Bible important today?

-Investigate what Bible passages reveal about God; identify and share their practical applications for daily life.
+Summarize what selected Bible passages reveal about God and identify their practical applications for daily life.
 (1, 8, 11)

-Make connections between a Bible passage, personal experience, other reading/viewing selections, and the world around us.
-(1, 8, 11)
+Make connections between a Bible passage, personal experience, and other reading/viewing selections.
+(8, 11)

-Interpret the geographical, historical, and cultural contexts of Bible passages.
+Explore the cultural and geographical contexts of Bible passages.
 (1)

-Use a variety of Biblical reference and research materials, both print and digital, to aid in interpreting Bible passages.
+Use secondary resources (e.g., Bible dictionary, concordance), both print and digital, to aid in interpreting Bible passages.
 (1)

 How does a Biblical worldview help me answer life’s big questions—where did I come from, why am I here, and